nicofretti/flink_experiment/README.md

 - `src/word_count`: a word count example using PyFlink
 - `src/data_expo_queries`: list of four queries taken from the Data Expo 2009 dataset, using Apache Flink with Java

 Those two parts have been separated in two different folders after some difficulties with PyFlink.
-Apache Flink offers a lot of APIs for Python but there are still some limitations/bugs that make difficult to develop a project with it.
+Apache Flink offers a lot of APIs for Python but there are still some limitations that make difficult to develop a project with it.
 So the queries of Data Expo 2009 dataset have been developed with Java, the most stable and supported API.

 ## Apache Flink
 Apache Flink is an open-source stream processing framework that can be used for processing unbounded and bounded data streams.
 It is a distributed system that can run on a cluster of machines, and it provides efficient, scalable, and fault-tolerant stream and batch data processing.
 Flink is written in Java and Scala, and it has a rich set of APIs for creating streaming data pipelines.

 ### Stream Processing
-In Flink applications are composed streaming dataflows that can be transformed using operators like `map`, `reduce`, `keyBy` etc. The dataflows form a directed acyclic graph (DAG) that start with one o more source and end with one or more sinks.
+In Flink applications are composed of streaming dataflows that can be transformed using operators like `map`, `reduce`, `keyBy` etc. The dataflows form a directed acyclic graph (DAG) that start with one o more source and end with one or more sinks.
 The dataflows can be executed on a local machine or on a cluster of machines, and can be executed in a streaming or batch fashion.
 <p align="center">
     <img src="img/parallel_dataflow.svg">
 </p>